itskipronoh/house-prices-with-regression-algorithm-and-sklearn/README.md

-## House Prices With Regression Algorithm And Scikit Learn
+## House Prices With Regression Algorithm and Scikit Learn